 - Extends the existing 5th EB GP lane easterly and ties it to the existing 5th lane downstream.
 This could provide capacity enhancement and may result in removing an existing choke point.
-Significant delay savings is anticipated. - Potentially eliminate queue jumping in this area from EB SR-91 as well as Weir Canyon Rd. - Potentially reduce speed differential between through lanes, thus creating a more balanced flow. - Potentially provide balanced lane utilization at high traffic demand area.
+Significant delay savings is anticipated. - 2.
+Potentially eliminate queue jumping in this area from EB SR-91 as well as Weir Canyon Rd. - 3.
+Potentially reduce speed differential between through lanes, thus creating a more balanced flow. - 4.
+Potentially provide balanced lane utilization at high traffic demand area.

 Additional traffic analysis and study is required to confirm the benefits to EB SR-91 by the proposed improvements.
 This location was identified by Caltrans as a high congestion location in the County.
 The concept is intended to improve the choke point that exists due to the presence of a 4 lane segment between 5 lane freeway segments.
-The project cost is proposed to be funded by SB-1 Program with a target RTL of 2025.